Soumeh/Serider-Resource-Packs/READMETOO.md

 - `minecraft`
 > Where vanilla assets are being overwritten.
 - `serider`
 > Any asset that has been provided by the Serider Minigames team.
-This includes assets built on vanilla ones (custom variants, tweaks/fixes, ...).
+This includes assets built on vanilla ones (custom variants) but excludes tweak and fixes.
 - `space`
 > See [Negative Space Font](https://github.com/AmberWat/NegativeSpaceFont)